djma777/100-days-of-code/log.md

 ### **Thoughts**

-- finally, I finished my champion resolver for both the said api sources. everything seems to be working fine. will have to figure out how to resolve `getChampions tomorrow, then items after that.
+- finally, I finished my champion resolvers for both the said api sources. everything seems to be working fine. will have to figure out how to resolve `getChampions tomorrow, then items after that.

 ---